-The notion is of the "spring of the year," when plants begin to rise (as in spring of the leaf, 1520s).
-The Middle English noun also was used of sunrise, the waxing of the moon, rising tides, sprouting of the beard or pubic hair, etc.; compare 14c. spring of dai "sunrise," spring of mone "moonrise," late Old English spring "carbuncle, pustule."
+The notion is of the "spring of the year," when plants begin to rise and trees to bud (as in spring of the leaf, 1520s).
+The Middle English noun also was used of sunrise, the waxing of the moon, rising tides, sprouting of the beard or pubic hair, etc.; compare 14c. spring of dai "sunrise," spring of mone "moonrise."
+Late Old English spring meant "carbuncle, pustule."

 It replaced Old English lencten (see Lent) as the word for the vernal season.
 Other Germanic languages tend to take words for "fore" or "early" as their roots for the season name (Danish voraar, Dutch voorjaar, literally "fore-year;" German Frühling, from Middle High German vrueje "early").
 In 15c.
 English, the season also was prime-temps, after Old French prin tans, tamps prim (French printemps, which replaced primevère 16c. as the common word for spring), from Latin tempus primum, literally "first time, first season."